sadams-rti-org/running-janusgraph-on-ubuntu/README.md

 ==========================

-Provides the docker-compose scripts and configuration files along with instructions on howe to install and run Janusgraph on an ubuntu 18 LTS machine
+Provides the docker-compose scripts and configuration files along with instructions on how to install and run Janusgraph on an ubuntu 18 LTS machine